Table of Contents

 Hemodynamically unstable patients with acute bleeding should be admitted to the hospital for inpatient care.
 Blood transfusions might be needed.
 Intravenous estrogen is used in most cases.

-Surgery should be reserved as a last option for patients in whom pharmacological therapy has failed, or is contraindicated.
+Surgery should be reserved as a last option for patients for whom pharmacological therapy has failed, or is contraindicated.
 Hysterectomy may be considered in women in whom childbearing is complete.